Camilo-845/WebPortfolio/README.md

 ## Customization

-The entire theme is fully customizable.
 The theme is setup a specific way to make it easy to customize.

 ### Colors